 Veterinary Assistant with Horse Care Management

-Do you love animals — horses in particular?
-Have you considered a career as a veterinary assistant, stable manager, or horse caretaker?
-If so, this course sequence teaches you the skills you need to work directly with horses.
-Whether you're interested in joining a stable, equestrian center, or veterinary facility that works with large animals, having a fundamental knowledge of horse caretaking and veterinary science is essential.
-The Veterinary Assistant with Horse Care Management sequence...
+Do you love animals—horses in particular?
+Have you ever considered a career as a veterinary assistant, stable manager, or horse caretaker?
+If so, this equine veterinary assistant training course teaches you the skills you need to work directly with horses.
+Whether you are interested in joining a stable, equestrian center, or veterinary facility that works with large animals, having a fundamental knowledge of horse caretaking and veterinary science is essential.
+This course provides a broad...

 Veterinary Assistant with Horse Care Management